 10) Za’atar Chicken Bowl

 Season chicken with za’atar, garlic, and olive oil, and then roast or grill it.
-For a caramelized and solid base, roast sweet potatoes with it.
-To contrast the sweetness, include a few greens and a dressing that is lemony.
+For a solid base that caramelizes, roast sweet potatoes with it.
+To balance the sweetness, add a few greens and a dressing that is lemony.
 A spoonful of labneh or Greek yogurt works great as a creamy topping.

 11) Eggplant Bulgur Bowl